Core Curriculum

 Global Health and Wellness

-Courses in this area explore health as not merely the absence of disease, but as the results of biological, environmental, individual, social, political-economic, or cultural processes that yield and impact physical, mental, or social well-being.
+Study the ways in which health — more than merely the absence of disease — reflects the biological, environmental, individual, social, political-economic, or cultural processes that yield and impact our physical, mental, or social well-being.

 Knowledge in Action

-Knowledge in Action (total of 3+ credits) includes experiential learning, internships, service learning, and your senior capstone.
-Throughout your education, but especially as you approach graduation, you are encouraged to look to the farther horizons of your future in the world.
-You will participate in experiential learning and, as part of the culmination of your Miami education, a Miami Capstone course.
-These experiences place a special emphasis on applying knowledge and skills you’ve gained during your time at Miami to settings beyond Miami.
+Look to the farther horizons of your future in the world by participating in experiential learning and, as part of the culmination of your Miami education, your Senior Capstone.
+These experiences place a special emphasis on applying the knowledge and skills you’ve gained to settings beyond the classroom.

 Experiential Learning

-Experiential learning (0+) takes a variety of forms from internships to civic engagement with the key elements of understanding and employing new ideas and new knowledge from direct experience in a real world or an “out of the traditional classroom” context.
-Experiential learning opportunities are purposeful and result in either a written reflection or EL based project that highlights these experiences to increase knowledge, develop skills and clarify perspectives or values.
+Experiential learning takes a variety of forms, from internships to civic engagement, with the key elements of understanding and employing new ideas and new knowledge from direct experience in a real world or an “out of the traditional classroom” context.